chandanhpcic/docs/source/manual/how-tos/serial_access.rst

     Access to the device is likely to be access restricted.
 You should run the command as root because running it as a user may lead to an access denied error on Linux / BSD.

-If OPNsense is running, you will now be asked for your username and password if authentication is enabled.
+If Reticen8 is running, you will now be asked for your username and password if authentication is enabled.
 Otherwise the menu is displayed (at least after pressing enter).
 The credentials are the same as those used for SSH.

 A thing to note is that the screen won't always auto-update.
 If you connect and see no output, try pressing `Enter`